-Room 103C - Friday 8:00 a.m. to Noon.
+Room 103C - Monday through Thursday 9 a.m. to 6:30 p.m.

 One Stop Center

 Professional counselors in the One Stop Center assist students in becoming well-informed and effective decision makers and planners who will gain maximum benefit from their educational experiences.
 Located on the first floor of the Mountwest building, the One Stop Center is a source of information on the wide array of available academic programs and on academic policies and procedures.
 The One Stop staff serves Mountwest students with a particular focus on addressing the specific needs of freshmen, transfer students, students changing majors and students on academic probation or suspension.